geogardenclub/geogardenclub.github.io/docs/developer-guide/design/badges2.md

 #### General Criteria

-The gardener has demonstrated expertise in growing a specific crop in a single garden.
+The gardener has demonstrated expertise in growing multiple varieties of a crop across all their gardens.

 :::info Multiple Badge Alert!
 Unlike other badges, this badge is crop-specific, and so a gardener can earn multiple Crop Whisperer badges ("Bean Whisperer", "Cucumber Whisperer")